topseed/meta-admin-ex/README.md

 Pending is admin editor, something more friendly for admins, who may not like the IDE.

-But: a pro would use the web IDE:
+But: a lead would use the web IDE:
 - more of a team player, no need to setup
 - leverage docker
 - can develop from IOS table (w/ an Apple blue toother keyboard), ChromeBook or Andorid.